 Did you know that when some people make crab cakes they use crabmeat?
 I know!
 Wild, right?

 Why would you when you can use so many other things like jackfruit, hearts of palm, chickpeas, artichoke hearts, zucchini, tempeh, or tofu?
-The only limit is your creativity!
+The only limit to vegan seafood is your creativity!

 That’s one of the most fun parts of being vegan.
 You can reconfigure old familiar flavors in new compassionate ways.
 It scratches that itch with similar textures, but without harming anyone in the process.

 I’m so excited to share this recipe for vegan crab cakes.
 It uses two different ingredients as the stars for its base – artichoke hearts and chickpeas.

 The artichoke hearts get nice and flaky, which creates a beautifully light texture.
 And the chickpeas make it feel substantive and satiating.
 The flavors of Old Bay seasoning, hot sauce, lemon zest, and lemon juice are bright and lively against the briny artichoke hearts.

 Finish the artichoke chickpea cakes with a dollop of lemon dill aioli for a zingy finish with tang.